 After building a prototype, the prototype is presented to the customer for initial evaluation.

-In this phase, prototype product handed over to the customer, and customer use the prototype and evaluate the initial product.
+In this phase, the prototype product is handed over to the customer, and the customer uses the prototype and evaluates the initial product.

 Step 5: Refining prototype

 After prototype evaluation, customer gives us feedback if customer is not satisfied with the current prototype, then we take decisions means should we create a new prototype or we need to improve the current prototype product according to the customer’s feedback and suggestions.

 This phase will not be over until the customer is satisfied with the prototype.

 Step 6: Engineer Product